Crystalline representations and $p$-adic Hodge theory for non-commutative algebraic varieties: -modules and crystalline representations

 \subsection{The proof of Main Theorems}

 The following theorem is the summary of section 3 and section 4.

 \begin{thm} Let $\sT$ be a smooth proper $\sO_K$-linear category.
-Then there is a natural number $n$ satisfying the following holds for any $i\geq n$: \begin{itemize} \item[(1)] Breuil-Kisin module $\pi_i \TCn(\sT/\bS[z];\Z_p)^{\vee}$ has a Breuil-Kisin $G_K$-module structure in the sense of \cite{Gao}.
+Then there exists an integer $n\ge 0$ such that, for all $i\ge n$, the following statements hold: \begin{itemize} \item[(1)] Breuil-Kisin module $\pi_i \TCn(\sT/\bS[z];\Z_p)^{\vee}$ has a Breuil-Kisin $G_K$-module structure in the sense of \cite{Gao}.

 \item[(2)] Breuil-Kisin module $\pi_i \TCn(\sT/\bS[z];\Z_p)^{\vee}$ has a $(\varphi,\hat{G})$-module structure in the sense of \cite{DuLiu}.

 \item[(3)] The $\Z_p[G_K]$-module $T_{\Ainf}(\pi_i \TCn(\sT/\bS[z];\Z_p)^{\vee})$ is a $\Z_p$-lattice of a crystalline representation.